Establishing the Atlantic-Arctic Distributed Biological Observatory (A-DBO)

 processes.

-Since we're reaching the end of the first establishment phase for the A-DBO we will dedicate time to discuss what A-DBO is and is not, and how it should evolve onward: in what aspects do we wish to harmonize our practices to strengthen our scientific outcomes?
+Since we're reaching the end of the first establishment phase for the A-DBO we will dedicate time to discuss what A-DBO is and is not, and how it should evolve onward: In what aspects do we wish to harmonize our practices to strengthen our scientific outcomes?

 PAST ACTIVITIES